Asking your question

 - Use the reprex package to format reprexes for posting online.

-- Understand the benefits and drawbacks of different places to get help.
+- Understand the benefits and drawbacks of different help forums.

 - Have a road map to follow when posting a question to make sure it’s a good question.